-If any malpractice is confirmed, the student will be given a zero and if in Year 10-12 an N warning and parents contacted.
+If any malpractice is confirmed, the student will be given a zero and an N warning and parents contacted.

-If the student is in Year 12 the school will register the malpractice on Schools Online as mandated by NESA.
+The school will register the malpractice on Schools Online as mandated by NESA.
 NESA will advise the student and the school principal of its decision at the time of the release of Higher School Certificate results.

-The school attempts to assist students to avoid malpractice by
+The school attempts to assist students to avoid malpractice by:

-- (i) Ensuring all students have completed NESA 'All My Own Work' Program to be eligible for the HSC; - (ii) Teachers constantly reminding students of good and ethical practice; - (iii) Signs are displayed in appropriate areas, including the Library, explaining aspects of good practice.
+- 1) ensuring all students have completed NESA 'All My Own Work' Program to be eligible for the HSC - 2) teachers constantly reminding students of good and ethical practice - 3) signs are displayed in appropriate areas, including the library, explaining aspects of good practice